How To List References on a Resume (With Examples)

 A resume reference list is a document that provides contact and background information on professional references.
-Recruiters and hiring managers may contact people on your reference list during the hiring process to learn more about your professional history, job performance and other details about the kind of employee you may be if hired.
+Recruiters and hiring managers may contact people on your reference list during the hiring process to learn more about your professional history, job performance and other details about the kind of employee you are.

 While some employers may ask you to submit resume references as part of the application process, others may ask after a phone screening, face-to-face interview or before the final step in the hiring process.
 No matter when an employer asks for references, it’s helpful to prepare a list of several reliable contacts who are able to communicate your best professional attributes.

 Reference email address

 How to write a resume reference list

 As you begin putting together a list of references for employers to call on during the hiring process, consider the following steps to guide your document.